epfl-ada/ada-2022-project-toestewbrr/README.md

 Dividing all movies by decade, we will look at the most common personality types among couples and how it evolves through time.

 ## Proposed timeline ⏲️
-* 19-11-2022: Submit the second milestone
+* 19-11-2022: Submit the second milestone.
-* 23-11-2022: Run coreNLP augmented pipeline on all the plot summaries.
+* 23-11-2022: Run CoreNLP augmented pipeline on all the plot summaries.
-* 25-11-2022: Extract love pairs characters with their corresponding characteristics.
+* 25-11-2022: Extract couples and their corresponding characteristics.
 * 02-12-2022: Perform analysis on demographics and personality types between characters in a romantic relationship.
 * 09-12-2022: Run temporal analysis.
 Begin developing a rough draft of the datastory.
 * 16-12-2022: Complete code implementation and interactive visualizations.